-2) Application of equity method

-(i) Number of affiliates accounted for by the equity method

-unconsolidated subsidiaries: 3

-affiliates: 222

-Name of principal affiliates accounted for by the equity method:

-Principal affiliates are stated in the Business Report "1.
-Overview of Operations for NYK Group, (9) Status of Major Business Combination, 3) Status of principal affiliates."

-Changes during this fiscal year are as follows:
+- 2) Application of equity method - (i) Number of affiliates accounted for by the equity method unconsolidated subsidiaries: 3 affiliates: 235 Name of principal affiliates accounted for by the equity method: Principal affiliates are stated in the Business Report "1.
+Overview of Operations for NYK Group, (10) Status of Principal Subsidiaries, 2) Status of principal affiliates."
+Changes during this fiscal year are as follows: GAS GARNET S A, and 13 other companies were included in the scope of application of the equity.

-KNOT SHUTTLE TANKERS 43 AS and 2 other companies were included within the scope of application of the equity method as they were newly established.
+GAS GARNET S.A. and 13 other companies were included in the scope of application of the equity method as they were newly established.

-KEYS BUNKERING WEST JAPAN and 12 other companies were included in the scope of application of the equity method as their total assets, revenues, profit and retained earnings, etc. increased in importance.

-PT.
-PATIMBAN INTERNATIONAL CAR TERMINAL and 5 other companies were included in the scope of application of the equity method due to the acquisition of shares.
+MERO 2 OPERACOES HOLDING SA and 2 other companies were included in the scope of application of the equity method as their profit and retained earnings, etc. increased in importance.
+NYK ARMATEUR S.A.S. and 1 other company were excluded from the scope of application of the equity method as they were liquidated.